adzerk/adzerk-ios-sdk/README.md

 This SDK is released under the Apache 2.0 license.
 See [LICENSE](https://github.com/adzerk/adzerk-ios-sdk/tree/master/LICENSE) for more information.

 # Changelog

+- 1.0.2: Can specify which queue the sdk calls you back on.
+Defaults to `DispatchQueue.main`

 - 1.0: Swift 3 support